CARVE-ROBMOSYS/YARP-BT-modules/README.md

 The `target` is the approach used to overcome these limitations: each node in the BT has a target (optional) which has a threefold usage:
   - Allows transparent node re-use as expected from a behavior tree
   - It is the node *principal parameter*, used as a *key* to retrieve addictional parameters from the shared BlackBoard.
-For more information about the BlackBoard see [here](libs/BT_wrappers/BlackBoard)
+For more information about the YARP BlackBoard see [here](libs/BT_wrappers/BlackBoard)
   - Allows node implementation (es: navigation stack) to distinguish between different requests.
 This means that a `halt` request to node GoTo_LivingRoom will not stop the GoTo_Kitchen action from running, even though the server executable receiving both requests is the same one.